 Legal/Ethical cases

 1. As a reporter, you are all set to go on air with a breaking news story.
-It seems Gov. Dayton is being accused of smuggling drugs from Canada into Minnesota, thus violating federal law.
-You are going to be interviewing a leading Democratic State Senator.
-Before you go on air, he says to you that Pawlenty is corrupt, a fink, a fraud, a hypocrite, incompetent, a liar, a moral degenerate, a pervert, a pocketer of public funds, a scoundrel, unethical and a villain.
+It seems Gov. Walz is being accused of smuggling drugs from Canada into Minnesota, thus violating federal law.
+You are going to be interviewing a leading Republican State Senator.
+Before you go on air, he says to you that Walz is corrupt, a fink, a fraud, a hypocrite, incompetent, a liar, a moral degenerate, a pervert, a pocketer of public funds, a scoundrel, unethical and a villain.
 Do you put this Senator on the air live knowing that he might repeat these claims on air?
 Why/why not?